ESSENTIALS OF DIAGNOSIS

 Polymyositis may begin abruptly, but the usual presentation is one of progressive muscle weakness over weeks to months.
 The weakness chiefly involves proximal muscle groups of the upper and lower extremities as well as the neck.
 Leg weakness (eg, difficulty in rising from a chair or climbing stairs) typically precedes arm symptoms.
 In contrast to myasthenia gravis, polymyositis and dermatomyositis do not cause facial or ocular muscle weakness.
 Pain and tenderness of affected muscles occur in one-fourth of cases, but these are rarely the chief complaints.
 About one-fourth of patients have dysphagia.
 In contrast to scleroderma, which affects the smooth muscle of the lower esophagus and can cause a “sticking” sensation below the sternum, polymyositis or dermatomyositis involves the striated muscles of the upper pharynx and can make initiation of swallowing difficult.
 Muscle atrophy and contractures occur as late complications of advanced disease.
 Clinically significant myocarditis is uncommon even though there is often creatine kinase-MB elevation.
 Patients who are bed-bound from myositis should be screened for respiratory muscle weakness that can be severe enough to cause CO2 retention and can progress to require mechanical ventilation.

 The characteristic rash of dermatomyositis is dusky red and may appear in a malar distribution mimicking the classic rash of SLE.
 Facial erythema beyond the malar distribution is also characteristic of dermatomyositis.
-Erythema also occurs over other areas of the face, neck, shoulders, and ...
+Erythema also occurs over other areas of the face, ...